AlibabaCloudDocs/gpdb/intl.en-US/User Guide/Manage instances/Change connection addresses.md

 ## Procedure { .section}

-1. Log on to the [HybridDB for PostgreSQL console](https://partners-intl.console.aliyun.com/#/gpdb).
+1. Log on to the [AnalyticDB for PostgreSQL console](https://gpdb.console.aliyun.com).
 2. Select the **Region** of the instance.
 3. Locate the target instance.
 In the Actions column, click **Manage**.
 4. In the left-side navigation pane, click **Database Connection**.